Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 the published wheels may have featured both CUDA and CPU support (even if for a single CUDA version).

 This is where the null variant comes in.
-Consider the following instead.

 <figure>